PricelessToolkit/ESPBell-MAX/README.md

 ## Home Assistant Configuration
-We need to create 3 automations
+Here is a multi-user configuration, which means that a message is sent to several family members.
+If one family member clicks on the notification, the notification disappears from the other phones.
+We need to create 3 automations.

 ### Automation 1 "Intecom DoorBell Notification"
 ```